cltl/ma-communicative-robots/data/README.md

 We consider an interaction as a scenario.
 Scenarios are stored as subfolders within the data folder.
 Within a scenario folder, we store multimodal data in four media subfolders as separate files: text, video, image, audio.
 Furthermore, JSON files for each modality define the metadata and the annotations.
 There is one JSON file per modality.
-The JSON file contain meta data on the source, creation time, the scenario it is part of, the owener, license, etc. The annotations in the JSON file define a segment in a specific data file and the interpretation label of the segement, e.g. a person, object, an emotion, a part-oof-speech, named-entity-expressions, etc. A specific folder "rdf" contains the RDF triples extracted from the annotated signals.
+The JSON file contain meta data on the source, creation time, the scenario it is part of, the owner, license, etc. The annotations in the JSON file define a segment in a specific data file and the interpretation label of the segment, e.g. a person, object, an emotion, a part-oof-speech, named-entity-expressions, etc. A specific folder "rdf" contains the RDF triples extracted from the annotated signals.
 For example, an utterance in a conversation may mention somebody's age, which yields an RDF triple with the person's URI as the subject, the has-age property and the actual age as a value.